bluescreen10/httpx/README.md

 # HTTPx - HTTP Extras for Go

 HTTPx is a collection of HTTP utilities for Go that extend the standard `net/http` package with commonly needed functionality for web development.
-It provides middlewares, request helpers, and session management to simplify building robust web servers.
+It provides middlewares, request helpers, and session management to simplify building robust webapps.

 ## Features
 * 🔄 **LiveReload** – Automatically reloads web pages during development using Server-Sent Events.